Walking in Faith: Overcoming Doubt in Our Lives

 Jesus said:

-Children are not double-minded.
-They trust completely.
+Children possess a quality we often lose: they trust completely.
 If you tell a child you’ll catch them, they jump.
-They believe 100% until someone teaches them otherwise.
+They believe wholeheartedly until someone teaches them otherwise.

 Doubt isn’t natural to us—it’s learned.

-Life piles on disappointments.
+Life layers disappointments on us.
 Circumstances chip away at trust.
-But somewhere deep within, beneath the scars and guarded hearts, there’s still the childlike spirit that believes God is exactly who He says He is.
+But deep within, beneath the scars and guarded hearts, lies the childlike spirit that believes God is exactly who He says He is.

 This is the return—the restoration.
-Not a regression to naivety but a warrior’s choice to reclaim trust.
-To live by faith again.
+It is not a regression into naivety, but a warrior’s choice to reclaim trust.
+Our goal is to live by faith again.

 Faith as Action: The Scientific Equation of Trust